mattCarapella/another.world/README.md

 <ul><li>Player are able to use this reward to request other player or designer to build a 3d model as player given requirement.</li></ul>
 	<li>Animation:</li>
 <ul><li>The model owner should able to set a default animation for specific model.</li></ul>
+<li>Users can upload their own custom designed assets including 3D models, skyboxes, textures, animations, sounds, and more.</li><li>Users can share their custom assets with others and allow them to be downloaded and used within the app or saved for use in outside projects.</li>
+<li>A user can give another user permission to build inside his or her world, allowing for collaboration.</li>
 </html>